Pet Custody Cases On The Rise

 On April 17, 2014 by Eric Klein

-There is an upswing in the number of couples who have fought over the custody of a pet during divorce proceedings in the past five years, according to the American Academy of Matrimonial Lawyers (AAML).
+There is an upswing in the number of couples who have fought over the custody of a pet during divorce proceedings in the past five years, according to the American Academy of Matrimonial Lawyers (AAML) and Time magazine.

 Pet custody cases are certainly not an everyday occurrence, but they’re making their way into the courtroom.
 Often, spouses attempt to initiate these disputes merely as some kind of negotiating strategy, often believing they can use the animal as a bargaining chip.
 As a result, on one side you have the spouse with a real emotional attachment, while on the other is someone looking for an upper hand in negotiations.